 You may have a bad faith claim against your insurance company if it fails to pay your claim within the applicable statutory period or denies your claim without cause or in an arbitrary and capricious manner.
 Lavis Law Firm assists clients in determining loss coverage under their insurance policies, preparing their claims, gathering the necessary documentation, following up on the status of a claim with the insurance company, and representing them in any disputes that may arise.

-Explore Your Options with an Accident Lawyer in New Orleans
+Explore Your Options with a Car Accident Lawyer in New Orleans

-Obtaining thorough legal advice is a crucial part in deciding whether to pursue legal action after an accident.
-At Lavis Law Firm, our New Orleans attorneys understand the nuances of workers’ compensation claims, personal injury cases, and bad faith actions against an insurer.
-We also have an office in Baton Rouge, from which we can assist individuals and families elsewhere in Louisiana.
-Lavis Law Firm has served injured individuals in cities such as Lake Charles, Lafayette, Shreveport, Metairie, and Monroe.
+Obtaining thorough legal advice is a crucial part in deciding whether to pursue legal action.
+Here, New Orleans car accident lawyer Charles Lavis understands the nuances of workers’ compensation claims and personal injury cases.
+We also have offices in Baton Rouge and Harvey, from which we can assist individuals and families.
 To schedule a free initial consultation, call us at 1-866-558-9151, or contact us online.